 It’s the never ending loop of changes with Facebook right?!
 But I’m really excited about this new feature.
-It’s all about link
+It’s all about link clicks to conversions and how that will help you create more conversions.

 So last year in a training, they taught that unless you get great conversions right out of the gate, you should start with link clicks and then switch to conversions once you’ve seen more results.